Destroyerrrocket/doomseeker-unofficial/tools/updateinstaller/README.md

     laid out in the same way and with the same permissions as they would be when installed.
  2. Create a config file specifying how the application's files should be partitioned into packages - see tools/config-template.json
- 3. Use the tools/create-packages.rb script to create a file_list.xml file and a set of package files required for updates.
+ 3. Use the tools/create-packages-win32.rb script to create a .xml script file and a package of files required for updates.
- 4. Upload the file_list.xml file and packages to a server
+ 4. Upload the .xml file and the package to a server

  After step 4 is done, you need to notify existing installs that an update is available.
-The installed application then needs to download the relevant packages, file_list.xml file and updater binary to a temporary directory and invoke the updater.
+The installed application then needs to download the relevant packages, .xml file and updater binary to a temporary directory and invoke the updater.

  See doc/update-hosting for more details on hosting and delivering the updates.